megh-khaire/snakeAIs/README.md

 - To play the game yourself you can use the following command:

-        python main.py "human"
+        python ./snake/main.py -gt "manual"

-_Note: The random search algorithm moves the snake randomly throught the state-space and also avoids obstacles while doing so resulting in an endless loop._
+_Note: The random search algorithm moves the snake randomly through the state-space and also avoids obstacles while doing so resulting in an endless loop._

 <p align="right">(<a href="#top">back to top</a>)</p>